petershin/liferay-learn/docs/liferay-cloud/latest/en/customizing-liferay-dxp-in-the-cloud/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

 db_upgrade.sh -j "-Dfile.encoding=UTF-8 -Duser.timezone=GMT -Xmx2048m" -l "output.log"
 ```

 The upgrade tool prompts you for information about your installation before beginning the data upgrade.
 If you have downloaded a Liferay bundle with Tomcat, then it automatically detects some of the directories as default values.
+Make sure you choose the appropriate database for your Liferay Cloud environment when prompted.

 Here is an example interaction with the upgrade tool entering this information: